signeaijing/AIforMedia/README.md

 On this data I have trained the text generation model, distilgpt2 to generate prompts to use in a stable diffusion model.

+## THE DATASET

+OBS: The data is cleaned, but it needs to be viewed on an JSON viewer to format properly.